omgnetwork/omgnetwork.github.io/docs/quick-start-exit.md

 You've successfully deposited and made a transfer on the OMG Network.
 If you want to exit your funds from the OMG Network, you would do this with a standard exit.

 1. Click **Exit**.
 2. Select the UTXO that you would like to exit.
-In this example we will exit the UTXO worth 890 wei.
+In this example we will exit the UTXO worth `890 wei`.

 <img src="./assets/exit-create.png" width="500">